-MMA has a long history of successfully completed school projects that range from to .
+MMA has a long history of successfully completed school projects that range from Pre K-12 to Higher Educational Facilities.
 Our passion and innovative design approach is a direct result of MMA’s in-house environment that has been created and organized in a manner that allows our employees to comprehensively focus on every detail from project implementation to successful delivery.

 Hillel Yeshiva is a premier religious school in Ocean Township NJ.
 The school is made up of 4 divisions set on a campus-like setting, with children ranging in age from 1.5 years through high school.
 MMA was selected to provide the architectural and design services for a complete campus wide renovation and facilities upgrade to accommodate the needs and growth of the current and future student populations.
 The ambitious project included the design of a brand-new Entry, a new Mommy and Me Center, complementing the sports program with an upgraded Gymnasium, and a brand new Gymeteria, and redesigning and upgrading the Classroom Learning Experience.
 No space in this aging school building was left untouched, injecting a brand new vitality and excitement into every inch of the campus.
 See our Hillel Yeshiva case study here.